 ASD Reading is a patented, research-based, adaptive software that teaches children on the spectrum --and others with significant language processing difficulties --to read and write to a third grade level.
 It provides a customized education for each student based on his or her abilities.
-This means that the program works for all students across the spectrum from those who are non-verbal children to those who are at the upper end of the continuum.
+This means that the program works for all students across the spectrum from those who are non-speaking children to those who are at the upper end of the continuum.

 Checklist for what you need to use the program

-Children who are non-verbal:
+Children who are non-speaking:

 Without requiring any spoken (expressive) language, the reading and writing activities of ASD Reading empower the children to develop a rich language system that enables them to understand the language they encounter in daily life, to enjoy and comprehend the language of books and to produce written messages for others.
 If a child is at least 3 years of age and not speaking, the program offers an excellent avenue to rich and effective language development.
-As a result of exposure to the program, some "non-verbal" children begin to speak.
+As a result of exposure to the program, some "non-speaking" children begin to speak.

 Children who have restricted spoken language: